SatelliteShorelines/CoastSeg/README.md

 In order to use Coastseg you need to install Python packages in an environment.
 We recommend you use [Anaconda](https://www.anaconda.com/products/distribution) to install the python packages in an environment for Coastseg.
 After you install Anaconda on your PC, open the Anaconda prompt or Terminal in Mac and Linux and use the `cd` command (change directory) to go the folder where you have downloaded the Coastseg repository.

 1. Create an Anaconda environment
-- This command creates an anaconda environment named `coastseg` and installs `python 3.10` in it
+- This command creates an anaconda environment named `coastseg` and installs `python 3.10` in it.
-- You can also use `python 3.10`
-- We will install the CoastSeg package and its dependencies in this environment.
   ```bash
   conda create --name coastseg python=3.10 -y
   ```